Human growth hormone (HGH) is an important hormone produced by your pituitary gland.

 Those with higher body fat levels or more belly fat will likely have impaired HGH production and an increased risk of disease.

-In one study, individuals with 3 times the amount of belly fat had less than half the amount of HGH as lean individuals (15).
+One study observed that individuals with three times the amount of belly fat as the control group had less than half their amount of HGH (15).

 As shown in the graph below, one study monitored the 24-hour release of HGH and found a large decline in those with more abdominal fat.

-One study found that obese individuals had lower IGF-1 and HGH levels.
+One study found that obese individuals had lower levels of IGF-1 — a growth-related protein — as well as HGH.
 After losing a significant amount of weight, their levels returned to normal (17).

-Belly fat is the most dangerous type of stored fat and is linked to many diseases.
-Losing belly fat will help optimize HGH levels and other aspects of your health.
+Belly fat is the most dangerous type of stored fat and linked to many diseases.
+Losing belly fat will help optimize your HGH levels and other aspects of your health.

-Bottom Line: Get rid of excess body fat, especially from the belly area.
-This will optimize human growth hormone levels and improve your health.
+Summary Get rid of excess body fat — especially around your belly — to optimize your HGH levels and improve your health.

-One study found that 3 days into a fast, HGH levels increased by over 300%.
-After one week of fasting, they had increased by a massive 1,250% (26).
+One study found that three days into a fast, HGH levels increased by over 300%.
+After one week of fasting, they had increased by a massive 1,250% (18).

-As shown in the graph below, one study found large differences in HGH levels on the fasting day compared to the feeding day (30).
+As shown in the graph below, one study found large differences in HGH levels on the fasting day compared to the eating day (30).

-Shorter 12–16 hour fasts likely help as well, although more research is needed to compare their effects against full-day fasts.
+Shorter 12–16-hour fasts likely help as well, though more research is needed to compare their effects against full-day fasts.

-Bottom Line: Fasting can significantly increase human growth hormone levels, although more research is needed on shorter fasts.
+Summary Fasting can significantly increase HGH levels, though more research is needed on shorter fasts.

-Other non-exercise studies also support the use of arginine.
+Other non-exercise studies also support the use of arginine to boost HGH.

-One study looked at the effects of taking either 45 or 114 mg of arginine per pound (100 or 250 mg per kg) of body weight, or around 6–10 or 15–20 grams per day.
+One study examined the effects of taking either 45 or 114 mg of arginine per pound (100 or 250 mg per kg) of body weight, or around 6–10 or 15–20 grams per day.

-They found no effect for the lower dose, but participants taking the larger dose had around a 60% increase in HGH levels during sleep (34).
+They found no effect for the lower dose, but participants taking the higher dose saw around a 60% increase in HGH levels during sleep (34).

-Bottom Line: Higher doses of an arginine supplement may improve growth hormone production, but not when taken around exercise.
+Summary Higher doses of arginine may improve growth hormone production, but not when taken to coincide with exercise.

 An increase in insulin can lower HGH production.

-One study found that healthy non-diabetic individuals had 3-4 times higher HGH levels than diabetics, who have impaired carb tolerance and insulin function (35).
+One study found that healthy individuals had 3–4 times higher HGH levels than people with diabetes, as well as impaired carb tolerance and insulin function (35).

-That being said, the rare sugary treat on special occasions will not impact your growth hormone levels in the long-term.
+That said, the occasional sweet treat will not impact your HGH levels in the long term.

-Aim to achieve a healthy and balanced diet.
-What you eat 90% of the time will have the most profound effects on your health, hormones and body composition.
+Aim to achieve a balanced diet — since what you eat has a profound effect on your health, hormones and body composition.

-Bottom Line: Elevated insulin may reduce HGH production.
+Summary Elevated insulin levels may reduce HGH production.
 Therefore, limit your intake of large amounts of sugar and refined carbs.

 Nevertheless, insulin levels normally decrease 2–3 hours after eating, so you may wish to avoid carb- or protein-based meals 2–3 hours before bedtime.

-Bottom Line: More research is needed on the effects of nighttime eating on HGH.
-In the meantime, you may wish to avoid food 2–3 hours before bed.
+Summary More research is needed on the effects of nighttime eating on HGH.
+Still, it may be best to avoid food 2–3 hours before bed.

-GABA is a non-protein amino acid that functions as a neurotransmitter, sending signals around the brain.
+GABA is a non-protein amino acid that functions as a neurotransmitter, sending signals around your brain.

-As a well-known calming agent for the brain and central nervous system, it's often used to aid sleep.
+As a well-known calming agent for your brain and central nervous system, it's often used to aid sleep.
 Interestingly, it may also help increase your HGH levels (39).

-The most well-known study on this found a 400% increase in human growth hormone at rest and a 200% increase following exercise (40).
+One study found that taking a GABA supplement led to a 400% increase in HGH at rest and a 200% increase following exercise (40).

-Bottom Line: GABA supplements may help increase HGH production, although this increase does seem to be short-lived.
+Summary GABA supplements may help increase HGH production, though this increase seems to be short-lived.

 Exercise is one of the most effective ways to significantly raise your HGH levels.

-As with the supplement methods, these increases are mainly short-term spikes.
+As with the supplement methods, exercise mainly provides short-term spikes.

-Yet over the long-term, exercise may help you optimize your hormone function in general and decrease body fat, both of which will benefit your HGH levels.
+Then again, over the long term, exercise may optimize your hormone function and decrease body fat, both of which will benefit your HGH levels.

 Some exercise supplements can optimize performance and boost your HGH levels.

-During a workout session, a sugary sports drink increased HGH levels towards the end of the session.
-However, if you are trying to lose fat, the extra calories from the drink will negate any benefit from the short-term HGH spike (53).
+Another study demonstrated that a sugary sports drink increased HGH levels towards the end of a workout.
+However, if you’re trying to lose fat, the drink’s extra calories will negate any benefit from the short-term HGH spike (53).

-The majority of HGH is released in "pulses" when you sleep.
-It is based on your body's internal clock or circadian rhythm.
+The majority of HGH is released in pulses when you sleep.
+These pulses are based on your body's internal clock or circadian rhythm.